-Before the year finished, Lil Mama dropped a new projects on her personal website titled Take Me Back, an EP inspired by personal reflection and hip-hop crusaders from the past.
-Lil Mama takes us on a journey through the good times when music had substance and a message without slanging dough and blowing money fast.
+Before the year finished, Lil Mama dropped a new project titled Take Me Back, an EP inspired by personal reflection and hip-hop crusaders from the past.
+Lil Mama takes us on a journey through the good times when music had substance and a message without slinging dough and blowing money fast.

 Lil Mama has always been known to express herself with no filter.
 Recently, we linked up with the 26-year-old MC to discuss her plans for 2016, her affiliation with the W.E.A.L.T.H Experience, and her relationship with MC Lyte and Lynn Richardson.
-In a heated discussion about the state of hip-hop and its spiral into over-saturated oblivion, Mama was able to give us her insight on what she’d like to see in the future of hip-hop, and her name was certainly mentioned a couple of times.
-After taking full responsibility for not putting out an album in five years, Lil Ma made it clear that she was NEVER doing it again.
+In a heated discussion about the state of hip-hop and its spiral into over-saturated oblivion, Mama was able to give us her insight on what she’d like to see in the future of young hip-hop.
+After taking full responsibility for not putting out an album in five years, Lil Mama made it clear that she was NEVER doing it again.
 Lil Mama seemed to have fallen off the radio radar, but not the tabloids.

-Surely and fearlessly, Lil Mama has shut down such pretenses of her viral memes and her redundant faux pa at the VMA’s.
-After listening to her EP once or three times, it’s clear that Ma is here to stay—this time for good.
+Fearlessly, Lil Mama has shut down such pretenses of her viral memes and her redundant faux pa at the VMA’s when she jumped on the stage with Jay-Z and Alicia Keys.
+After listening to her EP once or three times, it’s clear that Ma is here to work.
 However, she’s definitely taking on more than just internet trolls.

-Continue reading to learn about Lil Mama’s growing pains, how her faith in god is the main power that motivates her ,and her philanthropic initiatives that she participates in.
+Continue reading to learn about Lil Mama’s growing pains, how her faith in god is the main power that motivates her, and her philanthropic initiatives.

 PYNK: What inspired the Take Me Back EP that you dropped last month?